ieiei/ianvei/rust-for-rustaceans/3 DESIGNING INTERFACES.md

 While some users may be familiar with aspects of the implementation that underpins your interface, they are unlikely to understand all of its rules and limitations.
 They won’t know that it’s never okay to call foo after calling bar, or that it’s only safe to call the unsafe method baz when the moon is at a 47-degree angle and no one has sneezed in the past 18 seconds.
 Only if the interface makes it clear that something strange is going on will they reach for the documentation or carefully read type signatures.
 It’s therefore criti- cal for you to make it as easy as possible for users to understand your inter- face and as hard as possible for them to use it incorrectly.
 The two primary techniques at your disposal for this are your documentation and the type system, so let’s look at each of those in turn.

-*You can also take advantage of naming to suggest to the user when there’s more to an interface than meets the eye.
+**N O T E** *You can also take advantage of naming to suggest to the user when there’s more to an interface than meets the eye.
 If a user sees a method named* *dangerous**, chances are they will read its documentation.*

 ***Documentation***